Belgian Sheepdog: Dog Breed Profile and Information

 The Belgian Sheepdog should perform well on high-quality dog food, either homemade or manufactured.

-You can discuss with your vet the best dietary option for your dog.
-Ensure to provide clean, fresh water for drinking and regular visits to the veterinarian as well.
+You can discuss the best dietary option for your dog with your vet.
+Ensure that clean, fresh water is provided for drinking and that regular visits to the veterinarian are made.

 Pros